Bing35/aiWebGit/readme.md

 ## Other Information
 The repository contains a Linux service file `aiWeb.service` to make the application a service that automatically restarts if it crashes.
 However, a developer might need to change file location configurations.

-There is an Nginx file to host the website on port 80 and 443 inn Linux.
+There is an Nginx file to host the website on port 80 and 443 in Linux.
 It serves as a proxy to the Node.js application.
 A developer might need to change some configurations.